 4/ Look for details in the market

 Markets, while full of fabulous characters, aren’t just about the people.
 Take a closer look at what’s being sold: you can learn just as much about a country and its culture from the sorts of products that are being traded.
 From fish markets in Sicily, to camel markets in Tunisia, to the twinkling lights of Christmas markets in Europe, I think photographing markets is just as much about what’s on sale as it is about who’s selling it.

 Close up photos of market details can really bring the experience to life when you get back home.
 Can’t you almost smell those fish?!

 5/ Ask permission

-If you have a telephoto lens, it’s entirely possible to take great shots of stallholders and shoppers from a distance.
+If you have a telephoto lens, it’s entirely possible to take great images of stallholders and shoppers from a distance.
 But when you know you are likely to be noticed, it is always better (and much more polite) to ask people’s permission before taking their photo.
 If you don’t speak the language, a simple smile and gesture towards your camera is enough.

 Often posing for a photo can make people very stiff and unnatural.
 Take a couple like this, and then act as if you’re done.
 At this point they’ll relax, and that’s when you can get the winning image.